pmagtulis/foi-ph-scraper/README.md

 # Next steps

-1. After running this code and getting the latest requests information from the FOI website, the entire file is saved into a CSV format.
+1. After running this code and getting the latest requests information from the FOI website, they are stored in a single file, CSV format.

-2. Proceed to the next notebook titled "foi-analysis" for next steps: including merging the data with older ones from another CSV file, courtesy of the PCOO, which manages the website.
+2. Proceed to the next notebook titled **"foi-analysis"** for next steps: including merging and cleaning the data with older ones from another CSV file, courtesy of the PCOO, which manages the website.
 The PCOO said they sometimes older remove requests data from the FOI website at the request of the filer. **It was not clear however if the agency also conducts regular cleaning of the portal to remove aging files.**

-3. As a result of limited data in the website, the message below appears upon reaching the end of the **"ALL REQUESTS"** tab which is the portion of the site scraped.
-The code is designed not to break even after this.
+3. As a result of limited data in the website, the message below appears upon reaching the end of the **"ALL REQUESTS"** tab.
+The code is designed not to break even upon reaching this part of the website.

 <img width="1200" alt="Screen Shot 2022-01-13 at 4 51 14 PM" src="https://user-images.githubusercontent.com/87161563/149607477-4a973191-86a5-4e68-8dfa-737bb1993697.png">